visgl/luma.gl/docs/README.md

 ## Philosophy

-Like most frameworks, luma.gl has been developed with a certain philosophy in mind, reflecting things its designers feel to be important to their work.
+luma.gl's core philosophy is to expose the WebGL 2 API to developers, while providing fallbacks to WebGL 1 when necessary.
+The core use case for luma.gl is visualization of large datasets, but its design is generic enough for more general usage.
+Key aspects of that philosphy are:

 - **A WebGL2-first API** - luma.gl enables applications to code using the latest WebGL2 APIs and write their shaders in the latest GLSL 3.00 ES syntax, and (as far as possible) transparently keeps your application backwards compatible with WebGL1 (using WebGL extensions, shader transpilation and other techniques).
-- **Expose WebGL2 to Programmers** - while many WebGL frameworks make efforts to hide and wrap the WebGL2 API, luma.gl intentionally exposes it, providing JavaScript classes corresponding to all WebGL objects defined in the [WebGL2 Specification](https://www.khronos.org/registry/webgl/specs/latest/2.0/).
+- **Expose WebGL2 to Programmers** - while many WebGL frameworks make efforts to hide and wrap the WebGL2 API, luma.gl intentionally exposes it, providing JavaScript classes corresponding to WebGL objects defined in the [WebGL2 Specification](https://www.khronos.org/registry/webgl/specs/latest/2.0/).
 - **Simplify use of the WebGL2 API** - Using the raw WebGL API is notoriously verbose and fiddly. luma.gl's classes provide the standard WebGL2 objects and methods, but take care of all the tedious default parameters and object bindings behind the scenes.
 - **Shader Programming** - luma.gl's shadertools is a GLSL module system that provides extensive facilities for developing, modularizing, debugging and profiling GLSL shaders.
 - **Performance First** - luma.gl has strong focus on performance, which includes a preference for providing APIs on lower abstraction levels than some popular WebGL frameworks, and an emphasis of using features such as *instanced rendering* for large data sets.